forieux/qmm/docs/qmm.rst

 Losses classes
 ==============

-The class :class:`Loss` is an abstract base class that can't be instanced and serve as parent class for all losses.

-At that time, the provided concrete loss functions are :class:`Square`, :class:`Huber`, :class:`Hyperbolic`, :class:`HebertLeahy`,
-:class:`GemanMcClure`, and :class:`TruncSquareApprox`.
+The class :class:`Loss` is an abstract base class and serve as parent class for all losses.
+At that time, the provided concrete loss functions are :class:`Square`, :class:`Huber`, :class:`Hyperbolic`, :class:`HebertLeahy`, :class:`GemanMcClure`, and :class:`TruncSquareApprox`.

 .. note::